 On the other hand, Nudura ICF buildings will not have any cold areas as the insulation is continuous around the whole enclosure.
 This continuous exterior and interior insulation is achieved through our DURALOCK™ technology that ensures our blocks are mechanically linked together to prevent air leakage through the assembly.

 Nudura's standard ICFs have a tested R-value of 23.59 but our XR35 forms and Plus+ Series are engineered for wall systems up to R-48.
 Typical wood-frame structures only run from R-11 to R-19.

-- Thermal mass is the ability of a material to absorb and store heat energy.
-A lot of heat energy is required to change the temperature of high-density materials like concrete.
-Concrete is said to have a high thermal mass.
-Lightweight materials such as timber materials have low thermal mass, therefore they do not absorb and store heat energy effectively.
+Thermal mass is the ability of a material to absorb and store heat.
+For example, a lot of heat energy is required to change the temperature of high-density materials like concrete, which has high thermal mass.
+Lightweight materials, such as wood, have low thermal mass, because they don't store heat energy as effectively.

 When outside temperatures fluctuate day to night, high thermal mass within a building delays the internal temperature changes.
 The thermal mass of an insulated concrete wall stabilizes the structure's interior temperature and provides a largely self-regulating environment.
 By better maintaining the internal temperature of a building, ICFs improve the overall building comfort and reduce the load on the mechanical equipment needed for heating and cooling.
 Less HVAC usage equates to less energy consumption and up to 60% lower utility bills throughout the year.